berise/dcmon/README.md

 Let script do the job and you just sit back.

-dcmon2.py requires selenium package. ~~And basically uses firefox.~~
+dcmon2.py requires selenium package.

 To run dcmon2 run following commands

     $ python dcmon2.py -m
-  - Yet, URL is hardcoded in dcmon2.py. so change it by yourself.
+- URL is hardcoded in dcmon2.py. so change it by yourself, yet.

 selenium for python binding
 ===========================
 To install selenium please refer following page. https://pypi.python.org/pypi/selenium

-download selenium-3.7.0.tar.gz and install
+Download latest version and install
+ - selenium-3.x.0.tar.gz

 ChromeDriver - WebDriver for Chrome